-.
+Sensors are a business of extremes.
+Many drop to one-thousandth of the price by achieving one thousand times the number sold and by clever redesign.
+That happens with the sensors in our mobile phones.
+It needs to happen with LIDAR in robot vehicles.
 With sensors, the systems and software are a bigger business than the sensors themselves.
 For example, your body has primitive sensors such as eyes and fingers, but it processes the data in combination, so the whole is greater than the parts.
-Call it "sensor fusion", something increasingly seen in the automotive
+Call it "sensor fusion", something increasingly seen in the automotive, healthcare, and robotic industries.

 Patents must be treated with great caution because, for example, the Chinese tend to patent the sensor system, not the sensor itself.
 Japan, China, and Korea develop sensors more intensively than most other countries.

 Patent trends, taken with other indicators, show us where the research pipeline and possibly the sales value are headed.
 Sensor patenting is extremely strong and little affected by recessions or COVID-19.
 Partly this is because they are a key enabling technology for more-and-more tasks in more-and-more types of equipment and in more-and-more locations.

 Smart cities have huge investment regardless of recessions.
 NEOM in Saudi Arabia has a budget of $500 billion, for example, and its zero-emission, high-security, robotic approach calls for a vast number of sensors.
 Its first smart city, 'The Line', will accommodate one million people with no commuting to work.
 It is being reclaimed from the desert, so water production and conservation alone requires many sophisticated sensors.
 Forest City being reclaimed from the Malaysian sea has equivalent needs and a useful $100 billion budget to satisfy them.

 Where are the leaders headed?